dataformsjs/dataformsjs/docs/jsx-loader.md

     find: /import { useState } from 'react';/g,
     replace: 'var useState = React.useState;'
 });

-// Debug using with DevTools using Babel Standalone configured with source maps.
-// Additionally adding `debugger;` lines to the generated code allows for stepping
-// through the generated code. jsxLoader.isSupportedBrowser = false;
-jsxLoader.sourceMaps = true;

 // Additional properties and options exist and can be viewed
 // in the source of the [jsxLoader.js] file.